 A Brief History of World Basketball

-Basketball was first invented in 1891 by Dr. James Naismith, a Canadian physical education teacher at the YMCA International Training School in Springfield, Massachusetts, United States.
-Naismith created the game to fill students' free time during the winter, aiming to create a safe indoor sport.
+Naismith created this game to fill students' free time during the winter, aiming to create a sport that could be played safely indoors.
 He adapted elements from various sports, such as rugby and lacrosse, and used a soccer ball and two fruit baskets as targets.
-Initially, each team consisted of nine players, and the rules of the game were simple.

-Over time, basketball grew rapidly and became a popular sport in the United States and around the world.
 In 1936, basketball officially became an Olympic sport in Berlin.
 The first professional competition began in 1946 with the founding of the National Basketball Association (NBA) in the United States, which remains the most prestigious basketball league in the world.
-Furthermore, the first FIBA World Basketball Championship was held in 1950, with Argentina winning the inaugural championship.
-Countries such as the United States, Yugoslavia, and the Soviet Union also recorded impressive achievements in the history of global basketball.

 Also read: Get to Know the 5 Basketball Player Positions & Their Important Roles in the Team